doctorfree/MusicPlayerPlus/README.md

-This is the same sort of thing that [AcousticBrainz](https://acousticbrainz.org/) does but the AcousticBrainz project is no longer collecting data and will be withdrawn in 2023.
+This is the same sort of thing that [AcousticBrainz](https://acousticbrainz.org/) does but the AcousticBrainz project is no longer collecting data and was withdrawn in 2023.
 MusicPlayerPlus provides the same functionality using pre-compiled and packaged Essentia binaries and models.